-• The journal should publish a correction as soon as possible detailing changes from and citing the original publication; the correction should be on an electronic or numbered printpage that is included in an electronic or a print Table of Contents to ensure proper indexing

-• The journal should post the new article version with details of the changes from the original version and the date(s) on which the changes were made.

-• The journal should archive all prior versions of the article.
-This archive can be either directly accessible to readers or can be made available to the reader on request

-• Previous electronic versions should prominently note that there are more recent versions of the article.

-• The citation should be to the most recent version.

-Errors serious enough to invalidate a paper's findings may require retraction.
+- The journal should publish a correction notice as soon as possible detailing changes from and citing the original publication; the correction should be on an electronic or numbered printpage that is included in an electronic or a print Table of Contents to ensure proper indexing. - The journal should also post a new article version with details of the changes from the original version and the date(s) on which the changes were made. - The journal should archive all prior versions of the article.
+This archive can be either directly accessible to readers or can be made available to the reader on request. - Previous electronic versions should prominently note that there are more recent versions of the article. - The citation should be to the most recent version.
+Errors serious enough to invalidate a paper's results and conclusions may require retraction.